-All activities or programs subject to the Youth Protection policy must register with University Compliance, Ethics, and Risk through the Squire registration system.
+All activities or programs subject to the Youth Protection policy must register with University Compliance and Ethics through the Squire registration system.

 As part of the registration process, the program sponsor must submit the following information at least 45 days prior to the start date of the program/activity: